dividuum/info-beamer/doc/manual.md

 screen.  `100` is the size of the output in screen units. `1,1,1,1` is color in RGBA format (a bright white).

-To display this example using `info-beamer`, switch into the `samples` directory and type
+To display this example using `info-beamer`, switch into the `info-beamer` source directory and type

     :::console
     user:~/src/info-beamer$ ./info-beamer samples/hello